Fannie Porter: Career as a madam

 Porter was born in England and traveled to the United States around the age of one with her family.
 By age 15, she was working as a prostitute in San Antonio, Texas.
-By the age of 20, she had started her own brothel and became extremely popular for having a cordial and sincere attitude, choosing only the most attractive young women as her "girls", her requiring that her "girls" practice good hygiene, and for maintaining an immaculate personal appearance.
+By the age of 20, she had started her own brothel.
+She became extremely popular for having a cordial and sincere attitude, choosing only the most attractive young women as her "girls", requiring that her "girls" practice good hygiene, and for maintaining an immaculate personal appearance.
 Her brothel was located at the corner of Durango and San Saba streets, better known as the Sporting District.